x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 *Object* *nullable*.
 Structure provides the structural metadata necessary to interpret the data contained in the message.
-It tells you which are the components (dimensions and attributes) used in the message and also describes to which level in the hierarchy (data set, series, observations), these components are attached.
+It tells you which are the components (dimensions and attributes) used in the message and also describes to which level in the hierarchy (data set, series, observations) these components are attached.

 Example: